slrbl/malicious-urls-detection-with-autoencoder-neural-networks/README.md

 ## To build and test a model you can run:
 <code>$ python train_and_test_urls_autoencoder.py</code>

-## If you want to generated new enriched data you can run:
+## If you would like to generated new enriched data you can run:
 <code>$ python enrich_urls_data.py</code>